 More about the daylighting of Guichon Creek – An exceptional Urban Creek:

 Guichon Creek transects the east side of BCIT’s Burnaby Campus and is a fish bearing stream at its south end.
 Near the mid-point on campus, Guichon Creek spills into a large concrete culvert and travels underground through the north-east quadrant of the campus.
-Recent studies by the BCIT FWR Program faculty and students indicate that trout and salmon cannot navigate upstream through the underground section of the culvert, hence the upper reaches of Guichon Creek are currently inaccessible to trout and salmon migrating upstream from the Fraser River through the Brunette River, Burnaby Lake and through Still Creek, of which Guichon Creek is a tributary.
+Studies by the BCIT FWR Program faculty and students indicate that trout and salmon cannot navigate upstream through the underground section of the culvert, hence the upper reaches of Guichon Creek are currently inaccessible to trout and salmon migrating upstream from the Fraser River through the Brunette River, Burnaby Lake and through Still Creek, of which Guichon Creek is a tributary.
 BCIT’s Campus Development Plan identifies daylighting the entire length of Guichon Creek as an important objective that supports the Institute’s sustainability goal to become ecologically restored and a functional aquatic ecosystem.

 Incorporating sustainability into BCIT campuses can be traced from the work started over twenty-five years ago with the restoration of part of Guichon Creek that runs through the south-east portion of the Burnaby Campus.
 As a result of stream channelization and vegetation clearing in the 1960s, Guichon Creek had become been severely degraded with a near total loss of riparian area and stream form and function.
 Through the restoration activities undertaken in cooperation with BCIT faculty and students, Guichon Creek is once again a fish bearing stream, although there is much more restoration work required.

 Over the years, students in various BCIT programs have participated in the ongoing restoration and monitoring of the south-east portion of Guichon Creek.
-For example, students in the School of Construction and the Environment’s: Fish, Wildlife and Recreation Program; Sustainable Resource Management Program; and Ecological Restoration Program have been removing invasive vegetation and planting native riparian vegetation along the creek’s banks.
+For example, students in the School of Construction and the Environment’s: Fish, Wildlife and Recreation Program; Forest and Natural Areas Management; and Ecological Restoration Program have been removing invasive vegetation and planting native riparian vegetation along the creek’s banks.
 Students in the School of Computing and Academic Studies’ Chemisty Program have been collecting water samples from the creek.
 These samples are then assessed by the students in the Fish, Wildlife and Recreation program who use the findings to develop an appropriate restoration strategy for the creek aimed at supporting viable fish habitat.
 In 2011, the ongoing erosion of sediments at the southernmost reach of the creek was corrected with an extensive riparian and in-stream restoration project, and in October 2012, the first of several infiltration galleries was completed to protect Guichon Creek from sediments and pollutants originating from the nearby car parking lots.

 - BCIT Rivers Institute